aws-samples/aws-control-tower-securityhub-enabler/README.md

     - In AWS Organizations, look on the Settings page for the Organization ID.
 It will be o-xxxxxxxxxx
     - In AWS Organizations, look on the Accounts page for the Audit account ID.

 1. Launch the CloudFormation stack using the aws-control-tower-securityhub-enabler.template file as the source.
+The values noted in the steps above will be entered as parameters to the CloudFormation stack.